IBM/gguf/resources/ollama/granite3.1-guardian/README.md

   - Context relevance (`relevance`): whether the retrieved context is relevant to the query
   - Groundedness (`groundedness`): whether the response is accurate and faithful to the provided context
   - Answer relevance (`answer_relevance`): whether the response directly addresses the user’s query

+- Agentic Workflows to assess:

+    - Function Calling Hallucination (`function_calling`) : validates use of function calls for syntactic and semantic hallucination.

 #### Granite dense models